Nyazenga/bhczim-logistics/README.md

-# BHC Zimbabwe Logistics Management System
+# Company X Logistics Management System

 ## Overview

-This project is a **Logistics Management System** designed for BHC Zimbabwe, which handles the storage and logistics of packages in warehouses.
+This project is a **Logistics Management System** designed for Company X, which handles the storage and logistics of packages in warehouses.
 The system automates operations such as loading and offloading packages, managing warehouse capacities, and tracking package locations.
 It provides a user-friendly web interface built with **Python Flask** and modern front-end technologies like **Bootstrap** and **JavaScript**.

 The system is designed to:
 - Manage warehouses, lines, pallets, and packages